joseph-carlson/joseph-carlson.github.io/content/projects/this-website.md

 In a few minutes, everything will be updated on my GitHub pages website.

 ---
+## A Note on AI

-Q: Did I use AI in the development of this site?

-A: For sure, but I have reviewed and know what every single line of code does.
+Did I use AI in the development of this site?
+For sure, but I have reviewed and know what every single line of code does.
+It was especially useful when developing the shortcodes shown below.

+Though when it comes to the articles, I write those.
+I'll sometimes do preliminary research with LLMs to provide a starting point, but after that, it's that dusty 'ol thing between my ears.
+As of now, the ability to write, no matter how good or bad I may be right now, is not a skill I am willing to offload to AI.

 ---
 ## Custom Shortcodes